jsarnowski96/pysql-console/README.md

 <b>7/1/2020 changelog:</b></br>
             - adjustment of `InputHandler()` method for passing optional parameter to `Query()` method<br />
             - added support of optional `query` parameter inside `Query()` method, allowing user to pass a query statement directly after command.<br />
+<b>9/1/2020 changelog:</b></br>
+            - new test `metrics` command implemented, allowing for checking CPU and memory usage by MS SQL Server.<br />
+            - new test `databases` command implemented, which lists all databases within a specific instance of MS SQL Server.<br />